Harjot1Singh/harjot.me/src/content/projects/automated-bitcoin-trader/index.md

 This project was an introduction into my curiosity over trading, as well as my desire to experiment with some emerging technology stacks at the time.

-With no prior economic knowledge, Bitcoin seemed like a great market to explore and learn through, and thus, I built an Automated Bitcoin Trader.
+With no prior economic knowledge, Bitcoin seemed like a great market to explore and learn through.
+Thus, I built an Automated Bitcoin Trader.

 ## Solution